A Major Lesson from a Minor Prophet

 Does Nineveh sound familiar?
 It should.
 We’ve already heard about this city in the more well-known book of Jonah.
-About 150 years earlier, God was ready to destroy Nineveh because, already then, it was so evil that the city deserved to be demolished.
-But God told the prophet Jonah to preach to Nineveh, and the people repented.
+About 150 years earlier, God was ready to destroy Nineveh because, already at that time, it was so evil that the city deserved to be demolished.
+But God sent the prophet Jonah to preach to Nineveh and the people repented.
 God accepted their repentance, and Nineveh was spared.

 full of plunder, never without victims!”
 (Nahum 3:1).
 He demonstrated the magnitude of their destructiveness: “piles of dead, bodies without number, people stumbling over the corpses” (Nahum 3:3).
 Nineveh was evil personified.

-This time around, God did not send a prophet to the doomed city because the people there were no longer capable of repentance.
-That’s how low they have fallen.
+This time around, however, God didn’t send a prophet to the doomed city because the people there were no longer capable of repentance.
+That’s how low they had fallen.
 Nineveh’s destruction was inevitable.
 The city had gone too far and crossed too many boundaries.
 The time for mercy was over, and the time for justice had begun.

 Nahum tells us that God is “slow to anger.”
 Indeed, God is patient and waits for man to repent.
 But make no mistake about it: He doesn’t wait around forever.
 God isn’t like a wishy-washy parent who makes threats, but never follows through with action.
 As Nahum 1:3 reminds us, “The LORD is slow to anger but great in power; the LORD will not leave the guilty unpunished.”
 Though God desires repentance and prefers life over death, sometimes punishment is the only option.
 Justice will be served, and the guilty will reap the seeds that they themselves have sown.